Nigel Williams-Goss

-Nigel Williams-Goss (born September 16, 1994) is an American professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
+Nigel Williams-Goss (born September 16, 1994) is an American professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 He was selected by the Utah Jazz, with the 55th overall pick in the 2017 NBA draft.
 He played college basketball for the Gonzaga Bulldogs.
 He spent two seasons with the University of Washington's Huskies, before deciding to transfer before the 2015–16 season.
-At a height of 6'2" (1.88 m) tall, his main position is point guard, but he can also play as a shooting guard.
+At a height of 6 ft 3 in tall, he plays at the point guard position.

 High school career

-Nigel Williams-Goss played high school basketball at Findlay Prep in Henderson, Nevada and was the program's first 4-year player and helped lead the team to a 124-8 record, including winning the High School National Championship in 2010 and 2012.
+Nigel Williams-Goss played high school basketball at Findlay Prep in Henderson, Nevada and was the program's first 4-year player and helped lead the team to a 124–8 record, including winning the High School National Championship in 2010 and 2012.
 He maintained a 4.0 GPA throughout his time in high school, while attending classes at Henderson International School.

 MaxPreps named Williams-Goss an honorable mention sophomore All-American in 2011.
 After helping lead Findlay Prep to a High School National Championship, while averaging 15 points, 4.9 assists, and 4 rebounds per game, he was named a third-team junior All-American by MaxPreps in 2012.